-2FA Get Started Guide - Step-by-step guide to configure 2FA for the first time, to modify your settings, and to use 2FA when logging into the MyVSU Portal
+Initial Setup & Other Authentication Methods - Configure 2FA for the first time, modify your settings, and use 2FA when logging in to MyVSU Portal or OneUSG

-2FA Self-Service Portal - Allows you to change the following options: method of contact, phone, PIN, security questions/answers, and mobile app activation
+2FA Self-Service Portal - Change your method of contact, phone, PIN, security questions/answers, and mobile app activation

-After the initial 2FA enrollment phase, 2FA will not be enforced when an employee is connected to a hard-wired computer while on campus except for when logging into OneUSG.
+After the initial enrollment phase, 2FA will not be enforced on MyVSU when you are connected to a hard-wired computer while on campus except for when logging into OneUSG.